Trusted WordPress tutorials, when you need them most.

 Once you do that, the template of your choice will be launched in SeedProd’s drag-and-drop builder.

-For example, if you want to add a CTA button on your maintenance page that directs users to a contact form or website pages that are not under construction, then you can simply drag and drop the Button block onto the page.
+For example, if you want to add a CTA button on your maintenance page that directs users to a contact form or to pages that are not under construction, you can simply drag and drop the Button block onto the page.

 Once you’ve done that, click on the Button block again to open its settings in the left column.

-You can now change the text of the button and add a link to the website page that is not under construction.
+You can then change the button text and add a link to any page that is not under construction.

-You can also use the Countdown block to show your users how much time is left before your site is ready to use.
-Similarly, you can also add social media icons to direct users to your social media handles.
+With the ‘Countdown‘ block, you can show your users how much time is left before your site is back online.
+Plus, you can add social media icons to direct users to your social media handles.

 Once you are done, just click the ‘Save’ button at the top to store your settings.

-Now, to actually publish your website maintenance page, you must go to the ‘Page Settings’ tab from the top and toggle the ‘Page Status’ switch to ‘Publish’.
+To publish your website maintenance page, go to the ‘Page Settings’ tab at the top and toggle the ‘Page Status’ switch to ‘Publish.’

 After that, click on the ‘X’ icon in the top left corner of the screen to exit the drag-and-drop builder.

-This will display a ‘Maintenance Mode is not active’ prompt on your screen, asking you to activate the maintenance mode so that the landing page can be displayed to users.
+This will display a ‘Maintenance Mode is not active’ prompt on your screen, asking you to activate maintenance mode so the landing page can be displayed to users.

 From here, simply click the ‘Yes, Activate’ button to make your maintenance page live.

-You can now visit your website to see the maintenance page in action.
+You can now visit your website in an Incognito browser window to see the maintenance page in action.

 For more details, you may want to see our tutorial on how to put your WordPress site into maintenance mode.